KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 * [Why are moves needed?](#why1)

-   * Moves make it possible to  return a value out of scope directly, without the overhead incurred by copying
+   * Moves make it possible to return a value out of scope directly, without copying

 * [Can I "move" in C++03?](#cpp03)